 In the technology network it's OWL - Intelligent Technical Systems OstWestfalenLippe, more than 200 companies, research institutes and organisations develop solutions for intelligent products and production processes.
-With support of the State of North Rhine-Westphalia, projects worth EUR 100 million will be implemented between 2018 and 2022.
+With support of the State of North Rhine-Westphalia, projects worth EUR 100 million will be implemented between 2018 and 2023.
 The focus topics will be artificial intelligence, digital platforms, digital twins and work 4.0.
 Named as one of the Leading-Edge Clusters by the Federal Ministry of Education and Research, it's OWL is considered to be one of the largest Industrie 4.0 initiatives for SMEs.
-Over the last five years, it’s OWL has established itself as a driver for competitiveness of the manufacturing industry in OstWestfalenLippe.
+Over the last seven years, it’s OWL has established itself as a driver for competitiveness of the manufacturing industry in OstWestfalenLippe.

 OstWestfalenLippe is among the strongest production areas in Europe, characterised by a high concentration of employment, capacity for innovation and export quota.
 The region has 400 companies in mechanical engineering, the electrical and electronics industry and the automotive supply industry, providing jobs for around 80,000 employees and generating annual revenue of EUR 17 billion.

 The core of the cluster is made up of family-run businesses and a wide range of medium-sized firms.
 This includes numerous market leaders: strong brands such as Benteler, Claas, Diebold Nixdorf, DMG Mori, GEA, Hella, Hettich und Miele, but also lots of hidden champions such as Kannegiesser or WP Kemper.
 Beckhoff, Harting, KEB, Lenze, Phoenix Contact, Wago and Weidmüller set global standards in industrial electronics.
 In connection technology, they have a world market share of 75 percent.